Plan to expand water supply to 25 000 Malawians

 The Genesis team did a cost-benefit analysis that determined a financial analysis of what would be the net return to the developer, and an economic analysis of what would be a net return to surrounding communities.
 Genesis’s analysis first resulted in the decision to proceed with the project.
 Secondly, and going beyond standard analysis and reverting to the engineers to help redesign the project to expand the water network to poorer communities not part of the original design, the Genesis team increased the economic impact of the project and its value for money.

-The project is now expected to benefit an additional 12 000 people in the original target area.
-With the expansion to outlying villages, it is expected that 25 000 additional individuals in poorer, rural villages will also benefit from the project.
-Importantly, this will provide water for a growing population that would otherwise not have access to clean water.
-Formal access to water will have multiple benefits, primarily through improved sanitation and health and time savings, with the long-term benefits expected to be even larger.
+Importantly, this would have provided water for a growing population that would otherwise not have access to clean water.
+Formal access to water would have multiple benefits, primarily through improved sanitation and health and time savings, with the long-term benefits expected to be even larger.

 Sign up for Genesis News